Geometry of hyperfields: Geometry of hyperfields in a view of Berkovich theory

 \subsubsection{Berkovich's hyperstructure versus Connes and Consani's hyperstructure}

 Let $G=\Spec A$ be an affine group scheme of finite type over $k$.
-In this case, we may use the identification $|\Gan|=\Hom_k(A,\mathbb{T})$ to provide an algebraic definition of Berkovich's hyperoperation which is defined quite geometrically.
-We will also compare Berkovich's hyperoperation with the hyperoperation introduced by Connes and Consani in \cite{con4}. \\
+In this case, we may use the identification $|G^{\textrm{an}}|=\Hom_k(A,\mathbb{T})$ to provide an algebraic definition of Berkovich's hyperoperation which is defined quite geometrically.
+We will also compare Berkovich's hyperoperation with the hyperoperation introduced by Connes and Consani in \cite{con4}.
+Let's first recall Connes and Consani's hyperstructure.